amohanta/Red_Team_Experiments/Browser_MiTM/Readme.txt

 ## 🔁 Optional: Write a Continuous Injector

-To avoid repeated manual injection:
-- Write a simple program that monitors `iexplore.exe` instances.
-- Injects the DLL into new instances automatically.
+-Write an injector that continiously Injects the DLL into new instances automatically.

 ---